GoogleCloudPlatform/python-docs-samples/dataflow/run-inference/README.md

 ## Run the pipeline

-To run the pipeline in Dataflow, we just need to make sure the model fits into memory along with the rest of the memory used by each worker.
+To run the pipeline in Dataflow, the model must fit into memory along with the rest of the memory used by each worker.

-Here's a table showing the recommended machine types to run an inference pipeline.
+The following table shows the recommended machine types to run an inference pipeline.

 | Model name             | Machine type    | VM Memory |
 |------------------------|-----------------|-----------|